programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 Once you have added your image, it is best to add metadata to your canvas and manifest using the pre-populated fields.
 Metadata allows other viewers to understand what your image shows and what data it contains.
 When you are finished, save your manifest, give the file a unique title, and download it to your computer.

 {% include figure.html filename="en-or-iiif-images-and-manifests-github-04.png" alt="A dialog box in the Bodleian's Manifest Editor with the title 'Create Image Annotation on Canvas: Empty canvas'.
-Options include IIIF image URI, info.json URI, and existing annotation URI.
+Options include 'IIIF image URI', 'info.json URI', and 'using existing annotation URI'.
 The info.json URI option is selected with an image URI entered." caption="Figure 4.
 The interface add an image with the image URI or info.json URI to a manifest in the Bodleian's Manifest Editor." %}

 ### Storing and hosting manifests in IIIF Workbench